CSCfi/imagebuilder/README.md

 }

 ```

+The data in current also accepts custom properties for images.
+[Here's a list of all possible property values you can set](https://docs.openstack.org/glance/victoria/admin/useful-image-properties.html)
+Keep in mind that os_distro is managed by the distro field in your json file.

 The data in current can also have a field for "os_type" which can either be set to "linux" or "windows".
 By default it is set to "linux" so you only need to specify it if you are running Windows.